reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 </Sandpack>

-You can think of Event functions as being very similar to event handlers.
-The main difference is that event handlers run in response to a user interactions, whereas Event functions are triggered by you from Effects.
-Event functions let you "break the chain" between the reactivity of Effects and some code that should not be reactive.
+You can think of Effect Events as being very similar to event handlers.
+The main difference is that event handlers run in response to a user interactions, whereas Effect Events are triggered by you from Effects.
+Effect Events let you "break the chain" between the reactivity of Effects and some code that should not be reactive.

-### Reading latest props and state with Event functions {/*reading-latest-props-and-state-with-event-functions*/}
+### Reading latest props and state with Effect Events {/*reading-latest-props-and-state-with-effect-events*/}

 <Wip>